gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This configuration appends the following JVM argument to the process: `-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=4455`

 The `debugOptions` configuration is available for `project.javaExec` and for tasks using the `JavaExec` type, including the `test` task.

-## Debug tests via the Tooling API

-In addition to the new DSL element above, the Tooling API is capable of launching tests in debug mode.
-Clients can  invoke `TestLauncher.debugTestsOn(port)` to launch a test in debug mode.
-This feature will be used in the upcoming Buildship release.

 ## Improvements for plugin authors